-- your own testimony (what you say to the judge under oath); - your Affidavit; - other documents (letters, forms, bank statements, cheque stubs, etc.); and - witnesses.
+- your own testimony (what you say to the justice under oath); - your Affidavit; - other documents (letters, forms, bank statements, cheque stubs, etc.); and - witnesses.

-Meet with a lawyer or ask Duty counsel for help
+Meet with a lawyer or ask Duty Counsel for help.

 Ask a lawyer to go over the 4 points and what to expect in court (to find a lawyer, see "Where can I get legal help?" on page 9).